cogeotiff/rio-cogeo/README.rst

 **Important**

-Because the mercator project does not respect the distance, when working with multiple images covering different latitudes, you may want to use the *--latitude-correction* option to create output dataset having the same max_zoom (raw data resolution).
+Because the mercator project does not respect the distance, when working with multiple images covering different latitudes, you may want to use the *--global-maxzoom* option to create output dataset having the same MAX_ZOOM (raw data resolution).

-Because it will certainly create a winder file, a nodata value or alpha band should be present in the input dataset.
+Because it will certainly create a larger file, a nodata value or alpha band should be present in the input dataset.
 If not the original data will be surrounded by black (0) data.